Disordered harmonic chain with random masses and springs: a combinatorial approach: Low frequency analysis

 The $\theta\to0$ behaviour of the two fugactities is given by \eqref{eq:FugacityForSmallTheta}.
-Previously, we have obtained \eqref{eq:ThetaStarNormalCaseSmallLambda} by keeping only the leading term of the fugacities.
-If we keep the next to leading term, Eq.~\eqref{eq:ThetaStar} reads
+Previously, we have obtained \eqref{eq:ThetaStarNormalCaseSmallLambda} by keeping only the leading terms of the fugacities.
+If we keep the next to leading terms, Eq.~\eqref{eq:ThetaStar} reads

 Solution can be found by a perturbative method~:

 where $\epsilon=\sqrt{-\mb\,\lambda/\Kb }$ and

 The integral \eqref{eq:MainResultForOmega} is easy to compute